Analysis | Trump was the interrupter-in-chief at Tuesday’s debate. It wasn’t close.

 The thing is: Wallace was right.
 This wasn’t a “both sides” thing.
 The debate was unwatchable because Trump made it so, via a steady stream of interruptions that robbed the debate of any flow or much in the way of actual substance.

-A review of the debate shows the candidates interrupted either Wallace or when their opponent was given the floor more than 90 times in the 90-minute debate — literally an interruption a minute.
+A review of the debate shows the candidates interrupted either Wallace’s questions or their opponent’s time more than 90 times in the 90-minute debate — literally an interruption a minute.
 But Trump was responsible for more than three-fourths of them: 71, compared to Biden’s 22.

 This is a somewhat subjective exercise.
-For the purposes of it, I’ve defined “interruption” rather narrowly to be: Whenever a candidate cut in after Wallace had explicitly given the floor to his opponent, or when they interjected before Wallace finished asking his question.
+So I’ve defined “interruption” rather narrowly to be: Whenever a candidate cut in after Wallace had explicitly given the floor to his opponent, or when he interjected before Wallace finished asking his question.
 These numbers don’t include what happened after the initial interruptions, in which the candidates repeatedly cut each other off and talked over one another.

-To be clear, these interruptions violated the rules of the debate, which Wallace reinforced at another point in which he sought to restore order.
+These interruptions violated the rules of the debate, which Wallace reinforced at another point in which he sought to restore order.

 “Mr. President, your campaign agreed [that] both sides would get two-minute answers, uninterrupted,” Wallace said.
 “Your side agreed to it, and why don’t you observe what your campaign agreed to as a ground rule?”

-The rules for the debate, which are set by the now-embattled Commission on Presidential Debates, do say explicitly: “The moderator will open each segment with a question, after which each candidate will have two minutes to respond.
+The rules for the debate, which are set by the now-embattled Commission on Presidential Debates, say explicitly: “The moderator will open each segment with a question, after which each candidate will have two minutes to respond.
 Candidates will then have an opportunity to respond to each other.
 The moderator will use the balance of the time in the segment for a deeper discussion of the topic.”

 Those rules are flawed, or at least insufficient for a debate involving Trump.
 As Wallace acknowledged before the debate, the rules didn’t really allow for him to fact-check the candidates (which accrues to the benefit of a president who has made more than 20,000 false or misleading claims).
-They mean Wallace could ask questions, and candidates could then say whatever they want about for two minutes. (“In those two uninterrupted minutes, Mr. President, you can say anything you want,” Wallace said.)
+They mean Wallace could ask questions, and candidates could then say whatever they wantfor two minutes. (“In those two uninterrupted minutes, Mr. President, you can say anything you want,” Wallace said.)
 Wallace did at times press the candidates to actually address his questions, which not coincidentally provided some of the more informative parts of the debate.

-Debates are supposed to be interactive, and its often productive when the candidates mix it up.
+Debates are supposed to be interactive, and it’s often productive when the candidates mix it up.
 But the constant interruptions meant that they were rarely able to assemble cogent thoughts, and viewers were left with an unintelligible mess upon which to base their very important voting decisions.

 But to be clear, that was a mess overwhelmingly of Trump’s creation.
 Biden was more focused on staying disciplined early on and not engaging Trump’s interruptions.
 But when your opponent doesn’t play by the rules, you risk allowing them to steamroll you.
 Biden eventually participated in the interrupting, but nowhere near on Trump’s scale.
 And over the last half of the debate — after Wallace’s second plea — Biden rarely interrupted.